bldestavola/Causal-analyses-using-education-health-linked-data-for-England-a-case-study/README.md

-Causal analyses using education-health linked data for England: a case study

-Exemplar analyses of simulated data inspired by ECHILD
+Exemplar analyses of simulated data inspired by ECHILD.

 This depository includes the simulated data and the Stata and R codes used in the paper entitled "Causal analyses using education-health linked data for England: a case study".